AMillsy/Readme-Generator/ReadmeExample.md

   Clone the project and then in the terminal do:

   npm i

   ## Usage

-  A user is able to put inputs about there Project with the given questions with the use of Inquirer
+  To be able to quickly make readmes

   ## How to Contribute

-  Use git fork to start contributing
+  git fork

   ## Test